jerry-chee/HarmMitigation/README.md

 # Harm Mitigation in Recommender Systems under User Preference Dynamics KDD'24

-This repository contains code for the KDD'24 paper.
+This repository contains code for the KDD'24 paper: https://arxiv.org/abs/2406.09882v1.

 ## Data
 Download the IMDB parental guidelines and MovieLens25m datasets from: